servicecatalog/documentation/README.md

 # Software Enterprise Service Catalog Manager
 # Documentation

 Welcome to the documentation of FUJITSU Software Enterprise Service Catalog Manager (ESCM)!

-The following documentation is available:
+Look at our **[Getting Started](GettingStarted.md)** document to quickly access and test your ESCM installation.

+The complete documentation on ESCM consists of the following:

 * [Overview](Manuals/Overview.pdf): A PDF manual introducing ESCM.
 It is written for everybody interested in ESCM and does not require any special knowledge.
 * [Operator's Guide](Manuals/Operation.pdf): A PDF manual for operators describing how to administrate and maintain ESCM.